-- influencing any act or decision of the official; or - inducing the official to use his influence to assist in obtaining or retaining business or directing business to any person; or - securing an advantage.
+- influencing any act or decision of the official; or - inducing the official to use his influence to assist in obtaining or retaining business or directing business to any person; or - to secure an advantage.

 When doing business in another country, doing "favors" for someone may seem customary or harmless, especially if told "this is the way it is done here."
-However, it is for these reasons that it may be difficult to identify every circumstance that may be a violation of the FCPA.
+However, it is for these reasons that it may be difficult to identify every circumstance which may be a violation of the FCPA.
 It is difficult to identify a specific test of precise facts or circumstances that would give rise to liability under the FCPA.
-Employees should be wary of requests for disproportionate discounts or excessive commissions as well as requests for the payment of cash or payments to bank accounts in different countries.
-Employees should also be aware of close family or business relationships between the Company's agent and any high foreign official.
+Associates should be wary of requests for disproportionate discounts or excessive commissions as well as requests for the payment of cash or payments to bank accounts in third countries.
+Associates should also be aware of close family or business relationships between Company's agent and any high foreign official.

-The laws prohibiting corruption of foreign officials do not apply merely to business conducted between a corporation and a governmental body.
+The laws prohibiting corruption of public officials do not apply merely to business conducted between a corporation and a governmental body.
 They also apply to business arrangements between independent corporations if a decision of a governmental official is instrumental in consummating the business arrangement.
-For example, U.S. regulatory trade agencies must often approve ventures between independent corporations if there is a possibility that such ventures would violate
+For example, U.S. regulatory trade agencies must often approve ventures between independent corporations if there is a possibility that such ventures would violate regulatory policy.
+Such approval would come within the scope of laws prohibiting corruption of public officials.
+Similarly, if a corporation has contracted with a governmental body, the approval of that governmental body generally will be required to subcontract the work to another business.
+Such approval would also be covered by the FCPA.